 The theory oriented courses will provide a strong foundation in basic statistical theory that is later used in the more applied courses.

-In the applied courses, the student will learn how to use statistical techniques to deal with important real world problems.
+In the applied courses, you will learn how to use statistical techniques to deal with important real world problems.
 Obtained skills are collecting, processing and analysing data, interpreting and presenting results and empirical models.

-Since the courses span over several areas such as biostatistics, econometrics, and structural equation models, there are numerous opportunities to specialize, depending on your interests.
+Since the courses span over several areas such as biostatistics, econometrics, and structural equation models, there are numerous opportunities to specialise, depending on your interests.

-Alongside these courses are offered more applied courses.
+Alongside these courses, more applied courses are offered.
 Examples of courses:

 Econometric Theory and Methodology